ogobrecht/console/README.md

 ## Nice Features

-- Can help you to avoid log spoiling by only logging errors in your outermost package methods without loosing context details with the help of [console.error_save_stack](docs/package-console.md#procedure-error_save_stack) in the nested methods.
+- Can help you to avoid cluttered error logs by only logging errors in your outermost package methods without loosing context details with the help of [console.error_save_stack](docs/package-console.md#procedure-error_save_stack) in the nested methods.
 This might be the most powerful feature for some people...
 - No need to provide manually a scope for your log entries - console does this automatically for you.
 If needed, you can overwrite the default scope.
 - Has an optional [APEX error handling function](docs/package-console.md#function-apex_error_handling) to log also internal errors of the APEX engine.